ISO 9000 family: Criticisms of ISO 9001 certification

 Abrahamson argues that fashionable management discourse such as Quality Circles tends to follow a lifecycle in the form of a bell curve, possibly indicating a management fad.

 Dytz argues that ISO 9001 certification is based on 7 management principles and that companies are free to develop their internal tools and working methods, however, the model adopted to audit and certify companies does not evaluate the effectiveness of these methods.
 Even when there is still a superficial analysis of this effectiveness, mainly due to the time available to audit these companies, the certifications do not distinguish two companies with the same business model, with regard to their internal capacity and quality of management.

 Pickrell argues that ISO systems merely gauge whether the processes are being followed.
 It does not gauge how good the processes are or whether the correct parameters are being measured and controlled to ensure quality.
 Furthermore, when unique technical solutions are involved in the creation of a new part, ISO does not validate the robustness of the technical solution—a key part of advanced quality planning.
 It is not unheard of for an ISO-certified plant to display poor quality performance due to poor process selection and/or poor technical solutions.

 Lastly, the standard itself is proprietary, and not open to inspection by the general public.

-ISO 9000 Withdrawal
+Reasons for Loss of ISO 9000 Certification

 ISO 9001 certification has a three-year validity period.
 At the end of this period, every certified organization must renew its certificate.
-Unfortunately, not all organizations are successful in their renewal.
+Not all organizations are successful in their renewal.
 Some organizations are not able to renew the certificate, because they do not conform to all requirements, and others simply decide not to renew the certificate.
 There are several reasons why an organization may lose or decide not to renew its ISO 9000 certification: